 Harneys determines why and how we process your personal data.
-Harneys consists of Harney Westwood & Riegels International, Harney Westwood & Riegels LP, Harneys (BVI) Limited, Harney Westwood & Riegels, Harney Westwood & Riegels LLP, Harney Westwood & Riegels Singapore LLP, Aristodemou Loizides Yiolitis LLC (practising as Harneys), Harney Westwood & Riegels SARL, Harneys Fiduciary Limited and each of their subsidiaries.
+Harneys consists of Harney Westwood & Riegels International, Harney Westwood & Riegels LP, Harney Westwood & Riegels (Cayman), Harney Westwood & Riegels LLP, Harney Westwood & Riegels (Hong Kong), Harney Westwood & Riegels Singapore LLP, Aristodemou Loizides Yiolitis LLC (practising as Harneys), Harney Westwood & Riegels SARL, Harneys Fiduciary Limited, Harneys Fiduciary Cyprus Limited and each of their subsidiaries.
 In each case, your personal data will be controlled by the Harneys entity (ies) which you have given instructions to, or with which you are otherwise dealing with or receiving communications from or the Harneys entity which provides services to a third party which you are associated with, for example a company of which you are a director or shareholder.

 What personal data might we collect?

 We collect different types of personal data for different reasons.
 This may include:

 Identification and Contact information: Information such as your name, passport details, date of birth, educational background, employment and professional history, job title, postal address, home address where you provide this to us, business address, telephone number, mobile number, and email address and other information concerning your preferences.